zuiraito/Kaltext/README.md

 # Kaltext
-A terminal application to manage events and scedjule (German).
+A terminal application to manage events and scedule (German).

 # Usage
 | Command | |